Fire from Heaven: Main characters

 Alexander – The central character of the novel, followed from the age of 4 until his taking power over Macedon.

 Philip – King of Macedon and Alexander's legal father.
 Alexander and Philip have an intense love-hate relationship.
 A central theme of the novel is whether Philip, who is often portrayed as arrogant, brutish, and crass, deserves the loyalty and love of Alexander.
 This is often tied to whether or not Philip is also Alexander's biological father.

 Olympias – Alexander mother and Philip's chief wife.
 She is portrayed as a strong-willed survivor who uses emotional blackmail and a system of spies to protect her interests against her all-powerful husband.
 Through the novel, Alexander's relationship towards his mother changes from unswerving devotion to a more restrained loyalty.

 Hephaestion – Teenaged friend of Alexander who becomes his unswervingly loyal life partner.

 Pausanias – Bodyguard and lover of Philip, later elevated to captain of the bodyguards as compensation for a humiliating attack by a rival.

 Demosthenes – Athenian political orator, diplomat, and soldier, portrayed as arrogant, selfish, and venal (The strongly negative portrayal of Demosthenes in the novel has been one of the main criticisms leveled against it).
 Demosthenes is the most visible antagonist against Philip's drive for empire.

 Phoinix – Alexander's pedagogue, who provides him emotional solace and imaginative inspiration.

 Leonidas – Olympias' uncle and Alexander's great-uncle.
 Leonidas serves as regent of Macedon during one of Philip's absences and seeks to toughen Alexander into an obedient, hard soldier.

-Attalos – One of Phliip's generals.
+Attalos – One of Philip's generals.
 Early in the novel he attacks Pausanias as part of a romantic quarrel of honor.
 Later in the novel, he makes a bid for power by trying to replace Olympias with his own niece as mother of the next king.

 Antipatros – Loyal regent during one of Philip's absences, Antipatros helps train Alexander in the civic demands of state administration.
 He is also the father of Kassandros, who is a minor villain in the story.